corona-warn-app/cwa-documentation/solution_architecture.md

 ## RUNTIME ENVIRONMENT (HOSTING)

-The back end will be made available through the [Open Telekom Cloud (OTC)](https://open-telekom-cloud.com/).
+The back end is made available through the [Open Telekom Cloud (OTC)](https://open-telekom-cloud.com/).

 For the operation of the back end, several bandwidth estimations need to be taken.
 As a high adoption rate of the app is an important requirement, we are considering up to 60 million active users.